shubhlohiya/shubhlohiya.github.io/_pages/home.md

 <!-- <br> -->
 <span style="font-weight:500; font-size: 25px" > Hello there!</span>

-I am an incoming student at the [Georgia Institute of Technology](https://www.gatech.edu/) where I will be pursuing the Masters of Science in Computer Science degree with a Machine Learning specialization.
+I am a graduate student at the [Georgia Institute of Technology (Georgia Tech)](https://www.gatech.edu/) where I am pursuing the Masters of Science in Computer Science degree with a Machine Learning specialization.
+I am also a part of the [Pathology Dynamics Lab](https://sites.gatech.edu/cassie-mitchell-lab/) at Georgia Tech where I am working on Biomedical Information Extraction using NLP techniques under the guidance of [Prof. Cassie Mitchell](https://sites.gatech.edu/cassie-mitchell-lab/people/pi-profile/).<br>

 I previously completed my undergraduate studies at the [Indian Institute of Technology Bombay](https://www.iitb.ac.in/) where I majored in [Mechanical Engineering](https://www.me.iitb.ac.in/) and completed dual minor degrees in the [Department of Computer Science](https://www.cse.iitb.ac.in/) and the [Centre of Machine Intelligence and Data Science](https://www.minds.iitb.ac.in/).<br>